Bright Lights, Vibrant Components

 Four strong indicators

-example, a number of national associations offer software tools to support event management at the local level so that its chapters consistently produce effective events.
+♦ Supportive administrative structure.
+Administrative solutions come in many sizes and shapes.
+A number of national associations offer software tools to support event management at the local level so that its chapters consistently produce effective events.
 This tool helps chapters automate key aspects of meeting planning and marketing.
 Added to that, the a professional development series aids chapters in selecting—and paying for—speakers.
+Centralized financial services is another area where associations are finding they can offer support that has a positive impact on financial stability and volunteer satisfaction; Billhighway offers a number of intriguing case studies.

 Implementing the dashboard